-Carla has represented clients in international arbitrations under the United Nations Commission on International Trade Law (UNCITRAL), International Centre for Dispute Resolution (ICDR), and International Centre for Settlement of Investment Disputes (ICSID) rules.
+Carla has represented clients in international arbitrations under the United Nations Commission on International Trade Law (UNCITRAL), International Chamber of Commerce (ICC), International Centre for Settlement of Investment Disputes (ICSID), and International Centre for Dispute Resolution (ICDR) rules.
 Her experience spans a wide range of disputes, including contract and treaty-based claims as well as claims under foreign laws.

 In addition, Carla has advised clients on economic sanctions programs administered by the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) and the Export Administration Regulations (EAR) administered by the U.S. Department of Commerce's Bureau of Industry and Security.
 Her experience in this area includes providing guidance on a variety of export and sanctions-related risks in proposed transactions.